pestphp/website/source/docs/guides/symfony.md

 uses(\Symfony\Bundle\FrameworkBundle\Test\WebTestCase::class)->in('Controller');
 ```

-This tells to Pest that all tests under the `Controller` directory will use the` WebTestCase`.
+This tells Pest that all tests under the `Controller` directory will use the` WebTestCase`.

 A basic functional test in Symfony looks like the following: